yuanhes/mysite/content/posts/hugo-markdown-test.md

 ---
 ---

+# Raw Markdown Code

-# Below shows the original markdown code of the article above:
+Below shows the raw markdown code of the article above:

 ---
 <pre>
 This post is for testing how to use different content formats with Markdown of Hugo.